GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 ## George Lychock - MS2 Project: Project Management Dashboard
-### Salem State University Frontend Software Developer Certificate
+### Salem State University Fullstack Software Developer Certificate
 #### JavaScript/jQuery/API/DOM Module
 -   Live Dev Site - [View](http://www.georgelychock-career.com/pages/_sandbox/ms2/index.html)
 ### Use Case:
 A configurable user dashboard that displays and organizes key metrics and data from third-party datastreams such as a project schedule, a to-do-list, or a project metrics aggregator.
 The third-party datastream can come from a sister API of the dashboard app or some API from a vendor such as Smartsheet.
 These datastreams are congifured as widget elements that can be added and removed from the main dashboard viewport.
-A widget library is visible as a side menu giving the user the ablility click various widgets on, and off, the main dashboard viewport.
+A widget library is visible as a side menu giving the user the ablility to click various widgets on, and off, the main dashboard viewport.
 A limited number of widget view settings will be available from the widget window once the widget is added to the main dahsboard viewport.
 Activated widgets and viewport/widget settings should be persistent when a user returns to the app.